 - Copyrighted materials that can be protected under a Fair Use legal defense.

 Q: What are general copyright guidelines for uploading materials?

-A: All materials posted on Moodle should include a citation to the original source of publication and a form of copyright notice, if possible.
+A: All materials posted on Canvas should include a citation to the original source of publication and a form of copyright notice, if possible.
 Faculty members need to advise students that course materials are made available for the exclusive use of students enrolled in that particular course, and they may not distribute copies to students who are not enrolled in that class.

 - A limited number of limited portions of non-educational materials for a limited duration with a limited audience to achieve specific educational goals.